 You use your shoulders every day, pretty much all day.
 Any pressing or pulling motion you do with your upper body involves your shoulders.
 Strengthening them will only make life easier.
-Plus, having well-defined shoulders looks fantastic!

 Your shoulders consist of three major muscles, known as the Deltoids or Delts.
 They are a group of triangular muscles.

 For the purpose of this article, we are focusing on bodyweight deltoids exercises, as these are superficial muscles (muscles that can be seen as they are close to the surface of the skin), and that's what most people think about when doing a shoulder workout.
-The deltoids are primary movers, so they will give us the strength and power we want for pressing movements.
+The deltoids are primary movers, so they will give us the strength and power we want for pushing movements.
 Moreover, the deltoids are what create tone, broad shoulders that pop.

 The anterior deltoids are located on the front of your upper arm.
 They attach to your collarbone, allowing you to flex your shoulder joint and rotate inward.
 Your anterior delts are primarily in use when you bring or press your arms up in front of you (i.e. front raises and push ups).

-The medial deltoids are located on the side of your upper arm.
+The lateral deltoids are located on the side of your upper arm.
 They attach to your shoulder blade, allowing you to abduct your arm.
 They are primarily in use with exercises that bring your arms towards your sides or overhead (i.e. overhead presses and lateral raises).

 The posterior deltoids are located on the back of your upper arm.
 They are attached to your shoulder blade as well, allowing you to extend and laterally rotate your arm.
 They also keep you from hunching forward.
 The posterior deltoids are primarily in use with exercises that bring your arms behind you (i.e. reverse flys).